 This dark comedy in the vein of Groundhog Day was created by Amy Poehler and stars Natasha Leon.
 Leon's character is celebrating her 36th birthday on New Year's Eve when she falls into a mysterious loop that has her dying and re-living the same day over and over again.

 Self Made: Inspired by the Life of Madam C.J.
 Walker

 Based on a true story, this compelling new series stars Academy Award winner Octavia Spencer as the titular character, along with Tiffany Haddish and Blair Underwood.
 Walker, a Black Washerwoman, becomes the first female self-made millionaire after growing a beauty empire from scratch.

 The Canadian Broadcasting Corporation brings us this gem.
 The show follows the uber-rich Rose family who find themselves out of cash and living in a cruddy hotel in a town they bought named––you guessed it––Schitt's Creek.
 You can binge five out of the six seasons streaming now on Netflix.

 Have you already binged every season of The Office twice?
 Then you’ll want to check out this new “workplace” comedy starring Steve Carrell as he leads the country’s first Space Force.
 There are plenty of laughs for all, no matter which side of the aisle you stand on, Star Wars or Star Trek.

 From the mysteries of the Upside Down to '80s references at every turn, this expertly crafted series is unlike any other on television, despite feeling comfortingly familiar.
 Stranger Things will grab you from the start and refuse to let go till you've watched every single second.

-This hilariously relatable mom-com explores life as a working mom following four friends as they leave the chaos of new motherhood to return to work after the end of maternity leave.
+This hilariously relatable mom-com explores life as a working mom, and it follows four friends as they balance the impossible chaos of motherhood and returning to work.